kksgandhi/personal_site/Ar Vs Browser For Citizen Science-Gandhi.md

 ### AR affords and demands spatial processing

 Increased cognitive load for some, better physical affordances for others.
-Many players "broke the game" or used the tiles in ways they wanted to, which would be impossible with the hardcoded digital game.
+Many players "[[gameplay subversion|broke the game]]" or used the tiles in ways they wanted to, which would be impossible with the hardcoded digital game.

 ### The AR novelty has toy qualities